BenSaunders27/ProgressiveTransformersSLP/README.md

 # Usage

-Prepare Phoenix (or other sign language dataset) data as .txt files for .skel, .gloss, .txt and .files.
-Data format should be parallel .txt files for src, trg and files.
-Each line of the .txt file represents a new sequence, in the same order in each file. src file should contain a new source input on each line trg file should contain skeleton data, with each line a new sequence, each frame following on from the previous.
-Each joint value should be separated by a space; " ".
-Each frame is partioned using the known trg_size length, which includes all joints (In 2D or 3D) and the counter.
-Files file should contain the name of each sequence on a new line.
-Examples in /Data/tmp.
-Data path must be specified in config file.

 To run, start __main__.py with arguments "train" and ".\Configs\Base.yaml":

 `python __main__.py train ./Configs/Base.yaml`

 Back Translation model created from https://github.com/neccam/slt.
 Back Translation evaluation code coming soon.

+# Data

+Phoenix14T data can be downloaded from https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/ and skelton joints can be extracted using OpenPose at  https://github.com/CMU-Perceptual-Computing-Lab/openpose

+Prepare Phoenix (or other sign language dataset) data as .txt files for .skel, .gloss, .txt and .files.
+Data format should be parallel .txt files for src, trg and files, with each line representing a new sequence. trg file should contain skeleton data, with a space separating joint values and each frame containing joints and counter to the length of trg_size length.
+Files file should contain the name of each sequence on a new line.
+Examples can be found in /Data/tmp.
+Data path must be specified in config file.

 # Abstract